Include RDKit for molecular manipulation.

 export OPENAI_API_KEY=your-api-key-here

-You can obtain an API key from https://platform.openai.com/account/api-keys
+Obtain an API key at https://platform.openai.com/account/api-keys

 2. Start the assistant